pw_status#

 Enum to use in place of

-in C++ code.The values of the
+pw::Statusin C code.
+Always usepw::Statusin C++ code.The values of the

-enum are all-caps and prefixed withPW_STATUS_
+pw_Statusenum are all-caps and prefixed withPW_STATUS_.
+For example,PW_STATUS_DATA_LOSScorresponds withDATA_LOSS.

 Tracking the first error encountered#